 Happy new decade 💖

-To mark the occasion – and to hold myself accountable for getting my behind out the door at least once a week at 6am in what appears to be recurrent -10°C weather – I’m compiling a list of some of my favorite places in Montreal as seen during my morning runs, bike rides, swims and pigeon watching expeditions.
+To mark the occasion – and to hold myself accountable for getting my behind out the door at least once a week at 6am in what appears to be recurrent -10°C weather – I’m compiling a list of some of my favourite places in Montreal as seen during my morning runs, bike rides, swims and pigeon watching expeditions.
 By pure coincidence some of these places happen to have at least one bakery and another backup bakery nearby.